oddlama/agenix-rekey/README.md

 The second problem is that building your system requires the rekeyed secrets to be available in the nix-store, which we want to achieve without requiring you to track them in git.

+#### Working with impurity

-`agenix-rekey` solves the impurity by having you (the user) expose an app in your flake, which you can invoke with `nix run '.#rekey'` whenever your secrets need to be rekeyed.
+`agenix-rekey` solves the impurity problem by requiring you to expose an app in your flake, which you can invoke with `nix run '.#rekey'` whenever your secrets need to be rekeyed.
-This script will be able to interactively run `age` to rekey the secrets and since it has access to your host configurations it can infer which hosts use which secrets.
+This script will run in your host-environment and thus is able to prompt for passwords or read YubiKeys.
+It therefore can run `age` to rekey the secrets and since it still has access to your host configurations in your flake, it can stil access all necessary information.

+#### Predicting store paths to avoid tracking rekeyed secrets

 The more complicated second problem is solved by using a predictable store-path for the resulting rekeyed secrets by putting them in a special derivation for each host.